Kia Cadenza Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Kia Cadenza are $1,218 a year for full coverage.
-Comprehensive costs approximately $232 each year, collision insurance costs $368, and liability costs around $460.
-Buying just liability costs as low as $510 a year, and insurance for high-risk drivers costs around $2,632.
-Teens receive the highest rates at up to $4,716 a year.
+Average insurance rates for a Kia Cadenza are $1,218 a year with full coverage.
+Comprehensive costs approximately $232, collision insurance costs $368, and liability coverage is estimated at $460.
+A liability-only policy costs approximately $510 a year, and high-risk insurance costs around $2,632.
+Teenage drivers receive the highest rates at up to $4,716 a year.

 Average premium for full coverage: $1,218